Economy of Eswatini

-The economy of Eswatini is fairly diversified.
+Eswatini has a diversified developing economy.
 Agriculture, forestry and mining account for about 13 percent of Eswatini's GDP, whereas manufacturing (textiles and sugar-related processing) represent 37 percent of GDP.
 Services, with government services in the lead, constitute the other 50 percent of GDP.

 Agriculture

 Title Deed lands, where the bulk of high-value crops are grown (sugar, forestry, and citrus) are characterized by high levels of investment and irrigation, and high productivity.
 Nevertheless, the majority of the population – about 75 percent—is employed in subsistence agriculture on Swazi Nation Land, which, in contrast, suffers from low productivity and investment.
 This dual nature of the Swazi economy, with high productivity in textile manufacturing and in the industrialized agricultural title deed lands on the one hand, and declining productivity subsistence agriculture on Swazi Nation Land on the other, may well explain the country's overall low growth, high inequality and unemployment.